Home

 A target is the unit of memory accessed by a chip enable signal.
 A target contains one or more NAND Flash die.
 A NAND Flash die is the minimum unit that can independently execute commands and report status.
 A NAND Flash die, in the ONFI specification, is referred to as a logical unit (LUN).

-Axeme - Hwaling Technology Co., Ltd., the world’s leading manufacturer of MLC NAND Flash, is positioned at the leading edge of innovation and service, providing the most comprehensive FLASH IC solutions packages to its customers via a portfolio of highly recognized brands.
+Axeme - Hwaling Technology Co., Ltd., the world’s leading manufacturer of MLC NAND Flash, is positioned at the leading edge of innovation and service, providing the most comprehensive MLC NAND Flash solutions packages to its customers via a portfolio of highly recognized brands.
+We are a global manufacturer of high quality MLC NAND Flash and our company's internal strategy to continually improve quality and delivery meant the MLC NAND Flash was a product fit for the customers.
 If you are looking for MLC NAND Flash manufacturing company, let us be your answer.